Faskyy/Faskyy/README.md

 ### Greetings! 👋

-- 💬 Ask me about literally anything you want!
-I'm super friendly and would love to chat. :-)
-- 🌱 I’m currently working as a Software Engineer, building cool front-office trading platforms!
+- 🌱 I’m a Software Engineer based in NYC, building cool front-office trading platforms!
 - 📫 How to reach me: fahd.ksara1@gmail.com
 - ⚡ Fun fact: ...
 I speak three and a half languages (speak, not code)!